 To remind you of the steps of self-compassion and give you some actual verbal prompts to help you learn to do this for yourself (and to teach your students and other loved ones about this powerful tool), I’ve created a Self-Compassion Break Poster, as well as Mini Self-Compassion Cards that you can pop in a pocket, put up in all the places you might hear yourself slipping back into old patterns (for me, I’m thinking bathroom mirror, car dashboard, above my kitchen sink, and office desk), and give out to kids to have reminders too!

-If you’re not yet subscribed and want to grab your free copy, you can currently get this at my Coping Tools hub HERE.
+If you’re not yet subscribed and want to grab your free copy, head HERE.
+Be sure to keep reading down below for more tips too!